iotc-secretariat/iotc-reference-forms/README.md

 > Descriptive documents for the *multiple* versions of forms `3CE` and `4SF` still need to be provided, as are those for forms `1DR`, `1IN`, `3AA`, and `3DA`, and those for the *interim* versions of form `1RC`, `1DI`, `2FC`, `3CE`, `3CE-multiple`, `4SF`, and `4SF-multiple` (which are not strictly required)

-3. Connect to the sFTP server and upload the (empty) Microsoft Excel&trade; templates for each form to `/var/www/static/reference/latest/forms` and `/var/www/static/reference/latest/forms/interim`, from where they will eventually be accessed through the following URLs (which are also provided under the **Form template** link for each form in the [summary page](https://data.iotc.org/reference/latest/forms/)):
+3. Connect to the sFTP server and upload the (empty) Microsoft Excel™ templates for each form to `/var/www/static/reference/latest/forms` and `/var/www/static/reference/latest/forms/interim`, from where they will eventually be accessed through the following URLs (which are also provided under the **Form template** link for each form in the [summary page](https://data.iotc.org/reference/latest/forms/)):

 -   <https://data.iotc.org/reference/latest/forms/Form-1DR.xlsx>
 -   <https://data.iotc.org/reference/latest/forms/Form-1RC.xlsx>